laeta-rosa/phone-country-lookup/README.md

 Before running the service, ensure you have Docker or database client installed on your machine.

+## Building the Application

+This project uses the Maven Wrapper, so you don't require a local Maven installation.

+To build an executable JAR file for the application, you can use the Maven Wrapper.
+The steps are as follows:

+1. Open a terminal
+2. Navigate to the directory containing the `mvnw` file (Maven Wrapper)
+3. Run the command `./mvnw clean install` (on Unix) or `mvnw.cmd clean install` (on Windows).

 ## Running the Service

 You can run the service by using Docker Compose or the Maven Wrapper included with the project.